 Of course, you can chain all of these operators.
 So you could search for

 "Boat Ship" | vessel captain to display only files that either contain the exact phrase "Boat Ship" or the word "vessel", and which also include the word "captain".

-Don't worry if you do not remember the complete word you are searching for: Zettlr will try to match your search terms also to partial words, so the word "trooper" would also match "Stromtrooper" as well as "Troopership" as would the phrase "Boat Ship" also match a "Steamboat Ship".
+Don't worry if you do not remember the complete word you are searching for: Zettlr will try to match your search terms also to partial words, so the word "trooper" would match "Stromtrooper" as well as "Troopership", and the phrase "Boat Ship" matches a "Steamboat Ship".
 Searches are also case-insensitive.
 So you don't have to worry about little typos you may have in some files.

 To achieve better results, Zettlr will weigh different types of matches differently.
 For instance, an exact match in the title can be a sign that the file is highly relevant to you.
 Therefore, Zettlr will weigh this heavier than other matches.
 Also, if a search term has matched case-sensitive, this match will receive a higher score than if the term has only matched case-insensitive (i.e., there was a difference in capitalisation).